 “Alive in New Orleans is lots of fun.
 (Negbaur serves) up standards and witty originals alike…Playful explorations of trad-jazz and boogie-woogie.”-Offbeat (New Orleans)

-“Negbaur can control the black and whites like…Captain Kirk manning the Enterprise…Negbaur’s timing is phenomenal…each touch of the keys comes as the right moment…Negbaur’s willing to try deserves credit.
+“Negbaur can control the black and whites like…Captain Kirk manning the Enterprise…Negbaur’s timing is phenomenal…each touch of the keys comes at the right moment…Negbaur’s willingness to try deserves credit.
 His ability to succeed garners even more.”-The Tennessean (Nashville)